 I had a couple of personal days in Seoul to venture out to my old neighborhood near Choongmooro 4th street.
 My old residential neighborhood was now a printing district, completely saturated with shops and business.
 Still, after all these years, I could recognize the streets and alleys where I played with my friends and found old landmarks like the Dae Han movie theater where my aunt took me to see “The Sound of Music.”
 Memories and a warm feeling of nostalgia flooded over me.
 Everything felt, at the same time, both familiar and strange.

 I met extended family members I had not seen in almost forty years.
 When I left Korea, my uncles were young men in their twenties.
 Now they are grandfathers well into their sixties.
 Although they have aged, their personalities and mannerisms were exactly as I remembered.
 My cousins I played with as a child are now in their early fifties, busy with their professions and families.
 It felt like I was traveling both back in time and forward into the future.
 Gratitude filled my heart as I was able to reclaim this important part of my life and identity.

 It has been a year and a half since I came to Columbia as the Associate Dean for Advanced Professional Studies and Assistant Professor of Theology.
 I have enjoyed every moment of my new vocation and I am thankful everyday that I get to interact with the Columbia Seminary community.
 This travel seminar to Korea was an extra gift that was unexpected sheer grace.
 I am going to visit Korea again, but this time I’ll make sure it won’t take another forty years to do so.

-To learn more about our Advanced Professional Studies program (DMin and DEdMin degrees), please visit our website at: www.ctsnet.edu/advanced-ministry-programs
+To learn more about our Advanced Professional Studies program (DMin and DEdMin degrees), please visit our website: www.ctsnet.edu/academics/degree-programs